Daikon Island (Daikonjima) 大根島

 Yushien Garden is a massive strolling garden encompassing more than 30,000 square meters, with several ponds, bridges, and teahouses.
 Every season brings different displays of flowers and leaves including azaleas, peonies, rhododendrons, and irises.

-Cherry blossoms bloom in the spring and camellias, hydrangeas and water lilies come out in summer.
+Cherry blossoms bloom in the spring and hydrangeas and water lilies come out in summer.
 There is a large indoor area where peonies are in bloom year-round.

 Eat, drink, & enjoy the views

-You can relax and enjoy delicious local food at three different restaurants, each with their own particular seasonal views, including the massive picture windows of the Ichibo Teahouse, where you can enjoy the stunning views of the white sand and pine garden reflected in the pond.
+You can relax and enjoy delicious local food at four different restaurants, each with their own particular seasonal views, including the massive picture windows of the Ichibo Teahouse, where you can enjoy the stunning views of the white sand and pine garden reflected in the pond.

 At various times of the year, the garden stays open after dark, and you can enjoy illuminated views.